This 2015 New York combined animal and human review of epigenetic studies noted:

 Placing the “maladaptations” and “sustained abnormalities” phrases into their contexts:

 - A fetus biologically adapted to their environment – however toxic it was – in order to best survive.

 - These adaptations for survival were subsequently viewed as Disrupted Neurodevelopment and “maladaptations” from the perspectives of normal development and environments.

-- The “sustained abnormalities” caused within the earlier environments persisted.
+- The “sustained abnormalities” caused within the earlier environments “are maintained by epigenetic modifications.”
 An improved environment wasn’t impetus enough to change developmental “maladaptations.”